Rach – Forest School Practitioner, Teacher & Director of BEING Outdoors CIC

 Rachel is passionate about engaging all learners in the outdoors and supporting them to achieve their goals to build confidence and self-esteem.
 She wholeheartedly believes that enabling children to lead their own learning and play within nature is key to supporting personal development and social and emotional health and wellbeing.
 When she is not supporting children with hands on learning experiences outdoors where they can connect with nature and their friends, Rachel will often be found getting muddy or trying out new woodland crafts with her tools to inspire!

-To support her practice, Rachel holds a Certificate in Therapeutic Skills for Outdoor Leaders which enhances BEING Outdoors CICs’ provision for both typical developing children and those who need more support.
-She currently leads long-term Forest School programmes in 6 local schools.
+To support her practice, Rachel holds a Certificate in Therapeutic Skills for Outdoor Leaders and Woodcraft for Adult Wellbeing which enhances BEING Outdoors CICs’ provision for both typical developing children and those who need more support.

-Graham Fletcher-Shaw – Forest School Practitioner & Director of BEING Outdoors CIC
+Graham – Forest School Practitioner & Director of BEING Outdoors CIC

 Graham is a Level 3 Forest School Practitioner and holds an NVQ Level 4 in childcare.
 He has many years’ experience of working in the care sector with children and adults with physical, mental and learning difficulties.
 He also has 6 years’ experience as an intervention teaching assistant in a primary school, where he established and ran a forest school programme for the children at the school which he is incredibly passionate about.
 He is also experienced in Lego therapy and motor skills therapy with primary school children.